bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:37:57

 I was just going to say real quick and, you know, I'm sure Sjors And Mike, maybe this resonates with you to some extent.
-But I just wanted to make clear the one thing I wanted to get across in this episode is like, ASSUMEUTXO, OPVAULT, like I wouldn't have done these things if someone wasn't paying me full time for the last four years to sit in a chair and like look at the Bitcoin source code, they would have been completely unreasonable to do like in a part-time capacity.
+But I just wanted to make clear the one thing I wanted to get across in this episode is like, AssumeUTXO, `OP_VAULT`, like I wouldn't have done these things if someone wasn't paying me full time for the last four years to sit in a chair and like look at the Bitcoin source code, they would have been completely unreasonable to do like in a part-time capacity.
 And so I think that the funding is really important.

 NVK: 01:38:24